 That whole Lana thing with the dishes came about because dishes are always a big issue of contention.
 As you may have been able to guess — nobody does them until somebody goes ballistic about it.
 Usually the person that did them last time and didn't make any of the new ones.
 It's extremely rare that any of the dozens of people in and out or any of the people hanging out for a few days does them for sure.
 Well guess what came up right before the Lana pictures in the kitchen?

-Fast forward of the couple of other experiments I done that have the same circumstances the same thing came up.
+Fast forward of the couple of other experiments I've done that have the same circumstances with the same contention regarding the dishes came up.
 That of course led to "Hey, why not make some pictures with some of the project props in that context".
 Which one way or another led to a few pictures while getting ready with the props and whatever wardrobe might be laying around the dishwasher wanted.
 So the sequence with not a lot of intention has been…

 - Getting ready with the collar, cuffs, chain etc. With a few pictures.